GeorgiaBryan CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is typically scheduled within a few weeks of your arrest.
-The exact date will be on your citation or you will receive a notice from the court.
+• When it Happens: This initial hearing typically occurs within a few weeks of your arrest.
+You will receive a summons or notice detailing the date and time.

 2. Pre-Trial Hearings